Digital Design BA (Hons)

-The BA (Hons) Digital Design degree is focused on delivering the key production skills needed to work in a variety of exciting careers after graduating, from animation and app development to video editing or graphic design.
+This degree is focused on delivering key production skills needed to work in a variety of exciting careers after graduating, from animation and app development, to video editing or graphic design.

 You'll develop skills in manipulating images, video and sound to create websites, animations, videos and interactive media for online and mobile use.
-You'll improve your creative abilities and practical skills in designing and producing a range of creative digital media as well as develop a contextual understanding of digital design.
-The course supports your creativity and encourages you to innovate and experiment – the only limit being your imagination.
+You'll producing a range of creative digital media, as well as develop a contextual understanding of digital design.
+The course encourages you to innovate and experiment – the only limit being your imagination.

-At every stage of your degree you'll be mentored and supported in your studies by internationally recognised industry professionals and academic staff with commercial experience in video games, app development, web, graphics design, digital art theory and media production.
+At every stage of your degree, you'll be mentored by internationally recognised industry professionals and academic staff with commercial experience in video games, app development, web, graphics design, digital art theory and media production.
 You'll be encouraged to develop your own modes of practice throughout the degree, taking full advantage of collaborative opportunities with students on a wide range of related courses at the University.

-On completion of your degree you'll graduate with a striking portfolio showcasing your skills, which will provide you an extremely strong foothold in the world of digital media design work.
+Graduates earn a striking portfolio - an extremely strong foothold in the world of digital media design work.

-- Happy students: No.1 London Modern University for Overall Satisfaction in Design Studies (National Students Survey 2016) and No.3 in London for student satisfaction in Art and Design (Complete University Guide 2018)
+- Top 3 in London for student satisfaction in Art and Design (Complete University Guide 2018).

-- Industry-informed teaching: Taught by practitioners and academics with commercial experience in video games, app development, web, graphics design, digital art theory and media production.
+- Taught by practitioners and academics with commercial experience in video games, app development, web, graphics design, digital art theory and media production.

 - Multi-million pound Elephant Studios: Arri Cameras, Dolby Atmos Surround Sound studios and cinemas, grading suites, news room and games design centre, digital design suites, and industry-ready film and photographic studios.

-- Work experience: Collaborations, placements and work experience opportunities with The Photographer's Gallery, BBC, Blyk Mobile, British Red Cross, Museum of London, Tate Britain, the National Theatre and The National Gallery.
+- Collaborations, placements and work experience opportunities with The Photographer's Gallery, BBC, Blyk Mobile, British Red Cross, Museum of London, Tate Britain, the National Theatre and The National Gallery.